-The annual Local Technical Assistance Program's T2 Center work plan includes activities anticipated during a calendar year and is funded on a Federal Fiscal Year.
-The LTAP Coordinator develops the work plan and budget as guided by the National LTAP strategic plan and focus areas as well as with substantial input from Alaska's advisory boards.
+The annual Local Technical Assistance Program's (LTAP) T2 Center work plan includes activities anticipated during a calendar year, together with the funding resources for the year.
+The LTAP manager develops the work plan and budget as guided by the National LTAP strategic plan and focus areas.
 This program follows the LTAP focus areas of Safety, Infrastructure Management and Workforce development.
-The Chief

-Engineer and FHWA must both approve the work plan before enacted.
+The Chief Engineer and FHWA must both approve the work plan before enacted.

-LTAP funding comes from FHWA's national LTAP funding at a 50% Federal funding, and 50% SPR-B state match.
-The LTAP Coordinator is responsible for the financial management of the Alaska LTAP center and DOT&PF T2 training program.
-The LTAP Coordinator determines funding availability and prepares an annual proposed work plan and budget for the RD&T2 Program Manager and FHWA's approval.
-Upon approval, the LTAP Coordinator implements the work plan with the training specialist.
+LTAP funding comes from FHWA's national LTAP funding at a 50-50 match ratio.
+The LTAP manager is responsible for the financial management of the T2 center program.
+The LTAP manager determines funding availability and prepares an annual proposed work plan and budget for the DOT&PF Division Director and FHWA's approval.
+Upon approval, the manager implements the work plan.
 Implementation includes assessing the need for changes to the work plan, tracking expenditures, and ensuring that project funds are spent appropriately.

-The LTAP Coordinator also prepares annual reports for submission to FHWA, due January 31 annually.
+The LTAP manager also prepares annual reports for submission to FHWA, in the Center Assessment Report (CAR), due January 31 annually.